-According to the PRC securities law, a shareholder of 5% or more of the total issued shares of a PRC listed company ("major shareholder") has to return to such listed company any profits obtained from the purchase and sale of shares of such PRC listed company if both transactions occur within a six-month period.
-In the event that the Company or a Portfolio becomes a major shareholder of a PRC listed company by investing in China A Shares via the Stock Connects or market access products, the profits that Portfolios may derive from such investments may be limited, and thus the performance of the Portfolios may be adversely affected.
+According to the PRC securities law, a shareholder of 5% or more of the total issued shares (or other securities with the nature of equity) of a PRC listed company or a company whose stocks are being traded on other national securities trading venues approved by the State Council ("major shareholder") has to return to such company any profits obtained from the purchase and sale of shares (or other securities with the nature of equity) of such company if both transactions occur within a six-month period, subject to the exceptions set out under the PRC securities law.
+In the event that the Company or a Portfolio becomes a major shareholder of such company by investing in China A Shares via Stock Connect or market access products, the profits that Portfolios may derive from such investments may be limited, and thus the performance of the Portfolios may be adversely affected.